 For example, are you working daily in an industrial, manufacturing, or construction setting, or are you just using a few heavy-duty power tools to make some home repairs?
 Is there more than one source of noise?
 Are the sounds you’re exposed to low-frequency, high-frequency, or both?
 Do you need to hear and be heard despite the noise around you?
 All these are key factors and should not be overlooked.

 But how much protection you need ultimately comes down to how many decibels you’re dealing with.
+I’d like to show you a couple of examples of when these differences come into play.

-The aforementioned threshold shift (TS) in our hearing usually occurs when sound levels go above 70 decibels (A-weighted), aka 70 dbA.
+The aforementioned threshold shift in our hearing usually occurs when sound levels go above 70 decibels (A-weighted), aka 70 dbA.
 The U.S. Environmental Protection Agency (EPA) and the World Health Organization (WHO), therefore, recommend keeping the noise down to a level below 70 dBA over a 24-hour period, and below 75 dBA over an 8-hour period.
 Anything higher usually calls for some form of hearing protection.

 Meanwhile, the Occupational Health and Safety Administration (OSHA) has what they refer to as the “Action Level” (or AL), set at 85 dbA.
 Any sound approaching the AL can be considered potentially dangerous — and that’s when employers and employees in the U.S. are required to act and safeguard their ears.

-And the National Institute for Occupational Safety and Health (NIOSH) recommends that workers exposed to noise levels above 100 dbA (for an average of 8 hours a day) wear double hearing protection (or DHP).
+The National Institute for Occupational Safety and Health (NIOSH) recommends that workers exposed to noise levels above 100 dbA (for an average of 8 hours a day) wear double hearing protection (or DHP).
 For example, the average noise level of a chainsaw is between 105-120 decibels.
 So if you’re a full-time lumberjack, you might consider using DHP.

 Determining Your HPD’s Noise Reduction Rating